-To remove the hydraulic unit, (/2) I use a strap wrench.
+To remove the /2 hydraulic unit, I use a strap wrench.
 It won’t crush the unit.
-If it is to be replaced anyway then a pipe wrench may be used.
+A pipe wrench may be used if it is to be replaced anyway.
 Heat may be needed, but only on the aluminum casting, not the steel hydraulic unit.

 Your first one may be a struggle, but all of the rest of them will be easy.
-The /6’s are much harder to remove, due to a change in the top piece.
+The /6’s are much harder to remove due to a change in the top piece.
 The spring must be compressed much more.
-It takes two persons for sure.
+It takes two people.

-To reassemble, one must use heat on the /2 aluminum parts or they will later unscrew.
+To reassemble, heat the /2 aluminum parts, or they will unscrew later.
 The /5 needs some serious torque or use Locktite (glue) as it can unscrew too.

 This paragraph applies to the photo above.
 With your thumb on the lower left side, push over towards the right side.
 In the crack created, up at the top, where you first inserted the small screwdriver, Now insert a shim.
 I have used a variety of materials but found that old playing cards work well.
 They don’t compress or decompose with time.
 Cut as needed to make them invisible.
 Use the thickness that gives you equal space all of the way around.

 The rubber mounting bushings can be easily changed if needed.
 They are usually good for a long time.
 The ones shown are in poor condition but will work.
 If no press is available, use sockets and a vise.
-One socket slightly smaller than the bushing to do the pushing and another socket with an inside that is larger than the OD of the bushing.
-I guess one could hammer them in and out, but that is crude.
+Use one socket slightly smaller than the bushing to do the pushing and another socket with an inside diameter that is larger than the OD of the bushing.

 I have seen 2 and 3 rubber bumpers.
 They are the rubber donut pieces on the shaft of the hydraulic unit.
 They serve as a limit to the compression end of travel of the front end.
 Some bikes have 2 on one shock and 3 on the other.
 It could be some kind of progressive stopping thing.
 I have never had to replace them because they were worn out.